-The University of Melbourne is supporting the delivery of carbon farming training and development services for extension providers engaged under the Carbon Farming Futures Extension and Outreach Program.
+The University of Melbourne supported the delivery of carbon farming training and development services for extension providers engaged under the Carbon Farming Futures Extension and Outreach Program.

-The first phase of the project delivered the a Carbon Farming Extension Providers Portal, providing access to a collection of tools and information about land-based emissions reduction, carbon sequestration and the Carbon Farming Initiative (CFI).
-At the end of the first phase of the project, this information was moved to the My Carbon Farming web site.
+The first phase of the project delivered the Carbon Farming Extension Providers Portal, providing access to a collection of tools and information about land-based emissions reduction, carbon sequestration and the Carbon Farming Initiative (CFI).
+At the end of the first phase of the project, this information was moved to a dedicated website (now decommissioned).

-The second phase of the project has delivered four webinars and support for a face-to-face training event.
-Webinar topics and presenters were chosen based on topical issues relevant to extension and outreach in the agricultural sector, including COP21 and the Paris Agreement, European Union agricultural policy changes, and climate as a driver of agribusiness relocation.
+The second phase of the project delivered eight webinars and support for two face-to-face training events.
+Webinar topics and presenters were chosen based on topical issues relevant to extension and outreach in the agricultural sector.
+These webinars were recorded and are available for viewing from links provided in the detailed table below.

-The face-to-face meeting brought together around 60 extension and outreach professionals, alongside around 25 other professionals from the agricultural sector.
-The two-day program provided an outline of activities underway via the Government’s Emissions Reduction Fund, as well as an update on results and outcomes of the extension and outreach projects.
+The face-to-face meetings held in Canberra and Sydney brought together a total of over 60 extension and outreach professionals, alongside around 35 other professionals from the agricultural sector.
+The two-day programs provided an outline of activities underway via the Government’s Emissions Reduction Fund, as well as an update on results and outcomes of the extension and outreach projects.

 The University of Melbourne contract to this project completed as of 30 June 2017 in conclusion with the Government’s Extension and Outreach Program.